 He is a graduate of the Georgetown University School of Foreign Service, where he earned a Bachelor of Science degree in Foreign Service, Comparative & Regional Studies.

 Executive Vice President, General Counsel and Secretary

-Mark A. Dorfman joined DRS in September 2005 as Corporate Counsel and was promoted to Vice President the following year.
-In November 2009, Mr. Dorfman was promoted to Senior Vice President, General Counsel and Secretary.
-In February 2011, Mr. Dorfman was promoted to Executive Vice President.
-In this position, Mr. Dorfman regularly provides advice and counsel to the Board of Directors and executive management of the company on legal and business matters.
-He chairs the company's Oversight Committee and is responsible for the company's legal and regulatory affairs, ethics and compliance programs and corporate governance activities.
+Mark A. Dorfman is the Company’s Executive Vice President, General Counsel and Secretary.
+As a member of the DRS executive team and its chief legal officer, Mr. Dorfman regularly provides advice and counsel to the DRS Board of Directors and executive management of the Company.
+He leads the Company's legal and regulatory affairs, ethics and compliance programs, risk management and corporate governance activities.

-Prior to joining DRS, Mr. Dorfman was a corporate attorney at Lowenstein Sandler PC and Chadbourne & Parke LLP, where his practice included representation of corporate clients in connection with mergers and acquisitions, divestitures, public and private securities offerings, joint ventures and other complex transactions.
-Mr. Dorfman also regularly advised clients on securities law matters and corporate governance matters, including SEC filings and public disclosure matters, Sarbanes-Oxley compliance and compliance with NYSE and NASDAQ corporate governance related listing standards.
+Prior to joining DRS in 2005, Mr. Dorfman was at Lowenstein Sandler PC and Chadbourne & Parke LLP, where his practice included representation of public and private companies in mergers and acquisitions, divestitures, debt and equity securities offerings, joint ventures, and other complex transactions across a wide range of industries.
+Mr. Dorfman also regularly advised clients on securities law and corporate governance matters.

 Mr. Dorfman holds a B.A. in political science from Emory University and a J.D. from New York University School of Law.